-The School of Government employs 45 full-time faculty and more than 60 staff members in research, management, and administrative positions.
+The School of Government employs more than 50 full-time faculty and more than 80 staff members in research, management, and administrative positions.
 Visit the online faculty and staff directory.

-Up to 200 classes, seminars, schools, and specialized conferences serve more than 12,000 elected and appointed officials in North Carolina every year.
+Up to 200 courses, webinars, and specialized conferences serve more than 12,000 elected and appointed officials in North Carolina every year.
 Learn more about the educational programs offered by the School of Government.

 Faculty members field thousands of inquiries each year from government officials across the state.
 These requests for assistance include brief phone or e-mail conversations to clarify legal or management questions as well as longer-term help with large projects.